 AN ACT TO PROVIDE FOR FAMILY ASSESSMENT RESPONSES IN CASES IN WHICH CHILDREN ARE REPORTED TO BE NEGLECTED OR DEPENDENT AND FOR INVESTIGATIVE ASSESSMENT RESPONSES IN CASES IN WHICH CHILDREN ARE REPORTED TO BE ABUSED.

 The General Assembly of North Carolina enacts:

-"§ 7B-101.
+SECTION 1.
+G.S.
+7B-101 reads as rewritten: "§ 7B-101.
 Definitions.

 As used in this Subchapter, unless the context clearly requires otherwise, the following words have the listed meanings: